 Within six months of my grandmother's passing, she was bringing people to me.
 People from my family who had died years and years before.
 It was always in a dream.
 But, just like in life, my grandmother was facilitating big family gatherings in order to foster familial communications and connections.

 I miss her...so much.

 My house in Atlanta was situated on what is now Paulding Forest, in the mountains of Northwest Georgia.
 It was the most peaceful house I've ever lived in, which made leaving it all the harder.
 But, as I did not wish to become a ghost, or, create any new ones--leaving my home, my job, and my life behind was necessary.
 Just to survive.
 Not because of the ghosts who were already dead.
 Because of a living one.
-And, his cohorts, of course.
-A collection of sad stereotypes and caricatures of life in the rural South.
+And, a sad collection of stereotypes and caricatures of life in the rural South.

 I'm not so good at translating communications that aren't direct.
 By direct, I mean things like email or a letter.
 Even a direct conversation can be translated incorrectly.
 But written language holds encrypted secrets that rhetoricians like me can definitively translate.
 I like that.
 I'm comfortable with that.
 Any writing, in almost any language.
 I'm a polyglot, better at reading and writing than I am at speaking.
 But I am still fluent in a number of languages, including Hebrew.
 In fact, I led a Seder last night, and read and sang and spoke in Hebrew, trying to help my English-speaking guests understand more about Middle-Eastern languages in general.
 No matter what hat I wear, I'm always a teacher....